cboozb/aspnet/Samples/Identity/Identity-PasswordPolicy/Identity-PasswordPolicy/Readme.txt

 ﻿This is a sample project that outlines creating custom password policy using ASP.NET.
 Complete explaination available in the following blog post http://blogs.msdn.com/b/webdev/archive/2014/01/06/implementing-custom-password-policy-using-asp-net-identity.aspx

 Password policies implemented
 i.
-Change the default password length requirement from 6 characters to 10 characters.
+Change the default password length requirement is 10 characters.

 ii.
-The password should have at least one number and one special character.
+The password should contain one special character, one number, one uppercase and one lowercase character.

 iii.
 The user cannot reuse any of the last 5 previous passwords.